Skip to main content

 Contoso Air application

-There is no authentication required, so you can simply type in whatever you like for the username and password and click the Log in button.
+There is no real authentication provider in this application, so you can simply type in whatever you like for the username and password and click the Log in button.

 Contoso Air login page